Giom-V/Home-assistant/README.md

 -   when an integration corresponds to multiple entities ([lights](entities/lights/) for ex.), then they each have their own YAML file in the corresponding folder located in the [entities](entities/) folder.
 -   [scripts](scripts/), [automations](automations/) and [scenes](scenes/) are grouped by "theme" (everything related to a room or a device for ex.) in their corresponding folder

+With things moving to the UI more and more it's becoming more and more complicated to keep things organized but I'm trying my best.

 ## My devices

 | Name | Type | Brand | Picture | Link | Integration |